-In the Adapted In-School Day model, part time learning will take place in-person at school part time learning will take place at home.
+In the Adapted In-School Day model, part-time learning will take place in-person at school as well as both live virtual (synchronous) and independent (asynchronous) learning will take place at home daily.
 In school, there will be one teacher responsible per course and classes will be divided to achieve approx. 15:1 ratio.
 Students will be positioned physically distant from each other in class (some rooms may be smaller and may only allow fewer students).
 Departments will determine essential course learnings based on overall expectations from the Ontario Curriculum and will focus on authentic inquiry.